lakshyarao22/alexa/macOS-Quick-Start-Guide.md

 ## 4. Run the sample app

-You're almost ready to run the sample app.
-Before you continue, make sure:
+Now you're ready to run the sample app.
+This command sets the time zone to UTC and references your `AlexaClientSDKConfig.json`:

-* The Alerts Capability Agent is calibrated to the Coordinated Universal Time Zone (UTC).
-* The path to the `AlexaClientSDKConfig.json` is correct.
-* The path to the wake word model is correct.

 **IMPORTANT**: Replace all instances of `{HOME}` with the absolute path to your home directory.
 For example: `/Users/johnsmith/`: